gospel-desk/www.logstown.com/_posts/2020-03-14-introducing-gospel-desk.md

 #### Why do the Gospels matter?

-The Bible claims to reveal the meaning of the Cosmos and my place in it.
-According to the Bible, I live in the bright shadow of Jesus, in the falling action, in the age of the Church.
-My own story is one particular story embedded within the Biblical metanarrative.
-Through the Bible, God wants to make me aware of the problem of sin and death, and invite me to participate in his ongoing resolution of this problem.
+God is the main character of all story, the center of all meaning.
+Through the Bible, God makes me aware of the problem of sin and death, of disconnection from him, and invites me to participate in his ongoing resolution of this problem.
+My life is one particular story embedded within God's overarching story.
+I live in the bright shadow of Jesus, in the falling action, in the age of the Church.

-The Gospels tie together all of the threads of the Biblical story—from the cosmic to the intensely personal—in a way that I find utterly compelling.
-Apart from the Gospels, the Bible is interesting; because of the Gospels, I claim the Biblical story as my own.
+The Gospels tie together all of the threads of the Biblical story, from the cosmic to the intensely personal, in a way that I find utterly compelling.
+Apart from the Gospels, the Bible is interesting; because of the Gospels, I submit to the Biblical story as my own.
 The Gospels bring me close to Jesus, and it turns out that I love Jesus.

 #### What is Gospel Desk?